-What Jesus meanings in Luke 17
+What Jesus means in Luke 17

 What is Jesus talking about in Luke 17?
 On the surface, it appears to be a mishmash of several things.
 It is hard to understand when taken out of context